KeyanSong/431-2018/slides/class08/README.md

 ## One Last Thing

+Today, we will essentially complete our in-class discussion of the material contained in Chapters 1-10 of the [Course Notes](https://thomaselove.github.io/2018-431-book/).
 If you're wondering what's coming next, [XKCD has your answer](https://xkcd.com/2048/).

 ![https://xkcd.com/2048/](curve_fitting.png)